 During each session, they discuss liability issues and answer submitted questions.
 Topics are chosen based on timeliness and relevance for the church, including subjects like concealed carry weapons, church social media use, discrimination laws, sexual orientation laws, volunteer screening, and more.
 Click here to ask a question or suggest a topic.

-AG Financial Insurance Solutions offers a variety of bonds to fit your needs.
+AGFinancial Insurance offers a variety of bonds to fit your needs.

 We are pleased to partner with Old Republic Surety to offer notary bonds, available upon request.